jayrahdevore/jayrahdevore.github.io/content/_index.md

 # layout: "about"
 ---

-# Hi, there!
+# About Me!

-My name is **Jayrah**, and I'm a technologist with a diverse background of computer science, mathematics, and electrical engineering.
-I recieved my B.S. in Computer Science from Eastern Kentucky University in 2023 and am currently working as an **Senior Software Engineer** at
+My name is **Jayrah**.
+I'm an engineer with a background combining computer science, mathematics, and electrical engineering.
+I received my B.S. in Computer Science from Eastern Kentucky University in 2023 and am currently working as an **Senior Software Engineer** at
 [Badger Technologies](https://badger-technologies.com) in Nicholasville, KY.

 ## Skills / Technologies

-- Software Development / Python / C++
+- Software Development in Rust / Python / C++
+- Machine Vision
 - DOE and Product Engineering R&D
-- Machine Vision / OpenCV
-- Documentation / LaTeX
-- Software Collaboration / Git
-- Open Source Development / Linux
-- Numerical and Data Analysis / Pandas / Scikit / Plotly
+- Numerical and Data Analysis

+## We can build better software together

+- Memory safety + compile time validation / Rust
+- Development and CI reproducibility / Nix
-- Containerized Applications / Docker
+- Optimized OCI containerization / Nix

-## Future Interests

-- Rust-Lang
-- Open source software
-- Open Machine Learning / Torch / ONNX
+- System configuration / NixOS
+- Software delivery / Nix, Yocto, Buildroot

 ## Experience